dalehamel/mctop-tool-example/docs/00800-mctop-final-tool.md

 or `memkeys` command could have access to it, I wanted it to be in good enough shape to pass a pull request review.
 There are strict guidelines for the bcc repo, so I set to work on them. [@bcc-contributing-tools]

+This entailed writing the manpage and sample usage.